Kontiomaa/PythonScraper/README.md

 A simple Python scraper to scrape tables' contents from web pages

-Data successfully imported to LibreOffice Calc.
+Successfully imported data from scraped file to LibreOffice Calc.